 Are You Caring for Someone Who Has a Long Term Health Condition?

 If so, please let our Carers Lead, Annette Hatt know.
 We may be able to give you important help and advice.
-It will be helpful to the doctor to know that you are a carer as it may affect your own health and treatment.
+It will be helpful to the doctor to know that you are a carer, as it may affect your own health and treatment.
 You can use the online form opposite to register.

 When you tell us that you are caring for someone we will place your details on our Carer’s Register so that practice staff are aware you are carer.
 We will not share this knowledge with anyone else unless you tell us that we can.
 We may be able to offer you other services to help you care for your own health.